BRIDIE LUNNEY AND TORIE NIMMERVOLL: PROPOSITIONS

 Opening Night: Friday 8 February, 6 - 8pm

-During February of 2013 Gertrude Contemporary’s Front Gallery will be transformed into an activated, evolving performance space.
-In Gertrude Contemporary’s window-like front room collaborating artists Bridie Lunney and Torie Nimmervoll will investigate the ways that architectural spaces and forms can mimic psychological states of being.
+During February of 2013 Gertrude Contemporary’s Front Gallery was transformed into an activated, evolving performance space.
+In Gertrude Contemporary’s window-like front room collaborating artists Bridie Lunney and Torie Nimmervoll investigated the ways that architectural spaces and forms can mimic psychological states of being.

-Propositions is a site responsive sculptural collaboration that will accumulate gradually over the exhibition’s duration.
-The sculptural objects, which draw on display props and everyday urban architecture, will be arranged in relation to six durational performances enacted by Torie Nimervoll over the course of the exhibition.
+Propositions was a site responsive sculptural collaboration that accumulated gradually over the exhibition’s duration.
+The sculptural objects, which drew on display props and everyday urban architecture, were arranged in relation to six durational performances enacted by Torie Nimervoll over the course of the exhibition.

-During the up to 7-hour performances Nimmervoll will be variously suspended above head height, cast up against the window and balanced on props.
-She will also sleep in the gallery, slump over objects and be suspended in a harness as though caught mid fall.
-Nimmervoll’s actions are both small rebellions against the prescribed choreography of our urban environment, as well as being physical metaphors or mimicry of internal psychological spaces.
+During the up to 7-hour performances Nimmervoll was variously suspended above head height, cast up against the window and balanced on props.
+She also slept in the gallery, slumped over objects and was suspended in a harness as though caught mid fall.
+Nimmervoll’s actions were both small rebellions against the prescribed choreography of our urban environment, as well as being physical metaphors or mimicry of internal psychological spaces.

 As Bridie Lunney states; “In Propositions, it is not the gestures of resistance, but the gestures of stillness that is the staring point for my sculptural forms.”
 The forms left empty between performances have the body implicitly embedded in them creating a palpable presence of an absence, and drawing the viewer’s attention to their own body in relation to space and time.

-As part of this exhibition, performances will take place on the following dates:
+As part of this exhibition, performances took place on the following dates: